Martin Luther King, Jr. Elementary, Principal

 Primitivo Garcia Elementary School, Principal

 Rejéanne Alomenu is the Principal of Primitivo Garcia Elementary School.
 Prior to coming to Kansas City, she was the Assistant Principal of Community Elementary School in Coffeyville, KS for four years.
 While serving in that position, she worked with teachers in designing and implementing interventions for struggling students.
 One of the proudest achievements was crafting an equity policy that was adopted by the school board.
-Prior to beginning her career as a school administrator, she taught middle school math, science and social studies in her hometown of Parson, KS.
+Prior to beginning her career as a school administrator, she taught middle school math, science, and social studies in her hometown of Parsons, KS.
 As a teacher, she took additional leadership roles within the building, including serving as an advisor for the Black Student Union and serving as the program administrator for a 21st Century Community Learning Centers grant.
 Rejeanne earned a B.S. in Business Management and Finance from Park University, a M.A. in Teaching from Pittsburg State University and a M.S. in Educational Leadership, also from Pittsburg State University.
 She is currently pursuing a M.S. in Language and Literacy from Park University and is a fellow with Relay’s Graduate School of Education.

 Dr. Jimmie Bullard